In order to engage our culture in a strategic way, we must invest our influence with intentionality.

 First, notice the progression in thought

 1 Corinthians 6:12 “All things are lawful for me,” but not all things are helpful.
-“All things are lawful for me,” but I will not be enslaved by anything.
+“All things are lawful for me,” but I will not be dominated by anything.
 (ESV)

 1 Corinthians 10:23 23 “All things are lawful,” but not all things are helpful.
 “All things are lawful,” but not all things build up.
 (ESV)